 1. Cowspiracy: The Sustainability Secret

-Cowspiracy is a groundbreaking feature-length film, which investigates why the world’s leading environmental organizations do not openly challenge the destructive animal agriculture industries.
+Cowspiracy is a groundbreaking feature-length film, which investigates why the world’s leading environmental organisations do not openly challenge the destructive animal agriculture industries.

 Filmmaker Kip Andersen reveals how animal agriculture causes deforestation, greenhouse gas emissions, pollution, mass extinction, habitat loss, topsoil erosion, ocean dead zones, and irresponsible water consumption.